Muna (Muna album)

 Muna is the third studio album by American indie pop band Muna, released on June 24, 2022.
 It is their first album as an independent artist, after they signed with Phoebe Bridgers' Saddest Factory Records imprint in 2021.
-It was promoted by the singles "Silk Chiffon", "Anything but Me", "Kind of Girl", and "Home by Now".
-The album was met with critical acclaim upon release.
+It was promoted with the singles "Silk Chiffon", "Anything but Me", "Kind of Girl", "Home by Now" and "What I Want".
+The album was met with critical acclaim upon release and became the band's first-charting album on the US Billboard 200 and UK Albums Chart.

 Background

 In 2020, Muna was dropped by RCA Records, with which they had released their first two albums, and in May 2021 signed with Saddest Factory Records, an imprint of Dead Oceans owned by American singer-songwriter Phoebe Bridgers.
 Throughout 2021 and 2022, Muna toured with Bridgers on her Reunion Tour and with Kacey Musgraves on her Star-Crossed: Unveiled tour.

-Muna will be primarily a synth-pop album, but according to lead singer Katie Gavin, "the sound of this record explodes in a ton of different directions".
+Muna is primarily a synth-pop album, but according to lead singer Katie Gavin, "the sound of this record explodes in a ton of different directions".
 Guitarist Josette Maskin said of the album, "What ultimately keeps us together is knowing that someone's going to hear each one of these songs and use it to make a change they need in their life.
 That people are going to feel a kind of catharsis, even if it's a catharsis that I might never have known myself, because I'm fucked up."